 You don’t have to look far online at the moment before you come across a ‘things I love about autumn’ type list or an article about ‘hygge’.
 Autumn seems to be everyone’s favourite season, mine included.
 Goddess knows we all need something to look forward to right now!
 I just love watching the seasons change and autumn with all of its colour from falling leaves is one of my favourites.
-For meteorologists, summer comes to an end on August 31 and autumn begins on September 1, running until Thursday, November 30.
-But astronomers say summer ends on September 22 in the northern hemisphere and autumn begins on Monday, September 23.
+For meteorologists, summer comes to an end on August 31 and autumn begins on September 1, running until November 30.
+But astronomers say summer ends on September 21 in the northern hemisphere and autumn begins on September 22.
 But what is it about this stretch of time that has us all giddy?
-Here are my 8 reasons to get excited about autumn…
+Here are my 8 reasons to get excited for autumn…

 Autumn is a new start

 September to me, feels like the true New Year.
 January is miserable, Christmas is gone and you are back to work feeling blue – it’s not a time for testing resolutions.
 However, September feels like the start of something new, a change in the seasons and the kids going back to school.
 A time for brand new stationery and getting good habits back on track after a summer of trips and time spent gallivanting around in the balmy weather.

 Autumn is a season of hope

 It’s a season full of hope and excitement.
 You know that at the end – Christmas and New Year’s awaits.